-We often get asked by our game audio, Music Composition for Film & TV and Sound for Film & TV freshers if there are any free sounds or libraries to help get them started when they begin learning composing and sound design.
+We often get asked by our first year Sound Design and Music and Sound for Film & TV students if there are any free sounds or libraries to help get them started when they begin learning composing and sound design.
 So we've rounded up a stack of great resources to help with sound design and composition for both game audio and film.
 A word of advice though, sometimes rather than searching for hours for that perfect Foley sound or effect, it might be faster just to record it yourself!

 SOUND FX AND SAMPLES